-- Testing of wastewater can show if SARS-CoV-2 – the virus that causes coronavirus (COVID-19) – is present in a local community.
+- Testing of wastewater can show if SARS-CoV-2 – the virus that causes COVID-19 – is present in a local community.

-- People who have or have recently had coronavirus (COVID-19) may shed fragments of the virus.
-These fragments can enter wastewater through bowls, sinks and drains.
+- People who have or have recently had COVID-19 may shed fragments of the virus.
+These fragments can enter wastewater through toilets, bowls, sinks and drains.
 This viral shedding may come from different sources such as used tissues, off hands and skin, or in stools.
 This may last for a number of weeks beyond a person’s infectious period.

-- Samples of wastewater are collected from treatment plants and in the network, both in metropolitan and regional locations.
-These samples are analysed for fragments of coronavirus (COVID-19).
+- Samples of wastewater are collected from treatment plants and in the sewer network, both in metropolitan and regional locations.
+These samples are analysed for fragments of coronavirus.

-- If fragments of coronavirus (COVID-19) are detected in the wastewater of an area where there have not been recent positive cases, local communities can be more vigilant, increase clinical testing, and help health authorities to target public health advice to minimise transmission.
+- If viral fragments are detected in the wastewater of an area where there have not been recent COVID-19 cases, local communities can be more vigilant, increase clinical testing, and help health authorities to target public health advice to minimise transmission.

 Why are you testing wastewater?

-Wastewater monitoring can give a snapshot of the possible presence of SARS-CoV-2 - the virus that causes coronavirus (COVID-19) - in a local area.
+Wastewater monitoring can give a snapshot of the possible presence of SARS-CoV-2 - the virus that causes COVID-19 - in a local area.

 Victoria has joined other Australian states and territories and New Zealand in collaborative research.
-This will help us to understand the occurrence of coronavirus (COVID-19) viral fragments in wastewater systems and use testing results with other health data in our response efforts.
+This will help us to understand the occurrence of COVID-19 viral fragments in wastewater systems and use testing results with other health data in our response efforts.

 Coordinated by Water Research Australia, the ColoSSoS (Collaboration on Sewage Surveillance of SARS-COV-2) project brings together health departments, water utilities, laboratories and researchers to share advances in this rapidly evolving field.

-How do traces of coronavirus (COVID-19) get into wastewater?
+How do traces of COVID-19 get into wastewater?

-People who have had coronavirus (COVID-19) may shed the virus or virus fragments on used tissues, off their hands and skin when washing, and in their stool.
+People who have had COVID-19 may shed the virus or virus fragments on used tissues, off their hands and skin when washing, and in their stool.

-While viral fragments may indicate that people within a community have or have recently had coronavirus (COVID-19), people can still shed the virus for several weeks, well beyond their infectious period.
+While viral fragments may indicate that people within a community have or have recently had COVID-19, people can still shed the virus for several weeks, well beyond their infectious period.